The Art of Transition

 Do you have the skills necessary to roll with changes that occur or will the change lead to a crisis?
 Developing the skill necessary to handle change will help make transitions easier.

-Our Willingness to Accept
+Our willingness to accept

 Some things we need to accept.
 If it is raining you cannot change that.
 You can accept that it is happening and adjust your plans, but fighting it, cursing, or pouting will only make things harder on you.